 That’s not so horrible; is it?
-This straight-forward, mature approach may even impress the recipient!
+This straightforward, mature approach may even impress the recipient.
 The worst that can happen is they won’t respond.
 In those cases, you have your answer.
 Process it with your support systems and move on with your life.

 Science shows us that while our friend bases may always be in flux, having friends makes a better health booster than even stopping smoking.
 The old adage, “Make new friends, but keep the old” will always be with us.
 We need both the reliability of our current friends and the excitement of new ones.
 The good news is that most people are always open to having a new friend.
-Other newly divorced people can be great support, and finding them is as easy as locating your nearest divorce support group.
+Other newly divorced people can be a great support and finding them is as easy as locating your nearest divorce support group.

 Christie Hopkins has personal and professional ties to the Family Law industry.
 She has extensive experience working with families going through child custody disputes.
 Christie approached Family Law with attentiveness and care to ensure both parties feel valued and heard.